namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 ~~~

 You'll want to read their manual of course to see the full list of features, but
-I promise you gradle is quite impressive.
+I promise you Gradle is quite impressive.
 What we're doing up there is setting
-up the build file for Java by *applying* the `java` plugin (since gradle can be
+up the build file for Java by *applying* the `java` plugin (since Gradle can be
 used for other languages too).
 The `application` plugin we will use to run our
 code, as opposed to just building it or creating a jar (which is probably the
-easiest thing to do with gradle).
+easiest thing to do with Gradle).
 To run our code using the `application`
 plugin, we need to set a main class (we'll define a `Test.java` file
 later).
 Lastly I enabled assertions, just as an example.

 ### Using Gradle

-I'll briefly *describe* how to use gradle to build your code now, and then show
+I'll briefly *describe* how to use Gradle to build your code now, and then show
 you how it's done with a practical example.

 The most important two commands you will want to know from gradle-mode are